chrisant996/clink/docs/clink.md

 And when an argmatcher sees the end word begins with a flag character it returns `0,1` so the end word contains only the flag character in order to switch from argument matching to flag matching.

+> **Note:** The `:getwordbreakinfo()` function is called very often, so it needs to be very fast or it can cause responsiveness problems while typing.

 ```lua
 local envvar_generator = clink.generator(10)